djdembeck/m4b-merge/README.md

 ### Workflow
 The process is simple
-1. Pass the file as input via `-i FILE.ext`
+1. Pass the file as input via `-i FILE.ext` or folder `-i DIR/`
-2. Enter the ASIN (found from audible.com) when prompted.
+2. Enter the ASIN (found on audible.com) when prompted.
 3. Depending on necessary conversions, the process will take between 5 seconds and 5-10 minutes.

 ### CLI usage